Telosnex/fllama/DESIGN.md

 Current implementation based on llama.cpp/examples/simple/simple.cpp combined with handling sampling manually via top_p and temp functions.

-The other route you'll see is setting up a sampling context, but it doesn't work well without a lot of hand-holding - ex. manually specifying the exact samplers you want to use.
-If you just use it straight-up, one of the other 6 techniques outside top-P and temperature overrides temperature, somehow.

-It's incompatible with what seems to be the "new batch API", which it seems simple.cpp used.
-But who knows, that'd require some semblance of documentation.
+Then, switched to sampling function using https://github.com/Mozilla-Ocho/llamafile/blob/e34b35c339405d5fd9b492c45bc3646730c5d937/llamafile/simple.cpp#L77 to work through previous issues.

 macOS and iOS based on intuition that:
 - it will be difficult to get llama.cpp building as a CMakeLists library.